Fiserv/firstvision-apac/docs/APIs/Account-Management/Update-Billing-Cycle.md

 # Update Billing Cycle

-This API is used to update the billing cycle for an account.
-Values between 1 to 31 are valid values.
+This API is used to update the billing cycle for a given account Id.

-*If user select a nonprocessing day, the cycle’s statement is produced on the processing day that precedes the selected day.
-This day must be at least 25 calendar days from the **DATE LAST BILLING CYCLE** date.
-It must also be equal to or greater than the **CURRENT CYCLE** value.*

 ## Endpoint